jhradilek/vim-mallard/README.markdown

 ## Description

-The **vim-mallard** repository adds support for the Mallard XML language to Vim.
+The **vim-mallard** plug-in adds support for the Mallard XML language to Vim.
 It provides a syntax file, a filetype plug-in, and omni completion for Mallard 1.0 according to [Mallard 1.0 DRAFT](http://projectmallard.org/1.0/index.html) as of 11 February 2013 and the official [RELAX NG XML schema](http://projectmallard.org/1.0/mallard-1.0.rng).

 For a complete set of snippets for this language, see my [vim-snippets](https://github.com/jhradilek/vim-snippets) repository.

 ## Installation

-### Installing the Syntax File Using Vundle
+### Installing the Plug-in Using Vundle

-To install the included syntax file by using the [Vundle](https://github.com/gmarik/vundle) plug-in manager, add the following line to your **~/.vimrc**:
+To install this plug-in by using the [Vundle](https://github.com/gmarik/vundle) plug-in manager, add the following line to your **~/.vimrc**:

     Bundle 'jhradilek/vim-mallard'